You must waterproof wood in the bathroom to prevent it from swelling and rotting. So, how to waterproof wood for bathroom use?

-Tip: When the Tung oil is dry, you shouldn’t subject it to high humidity yet because Tung oil only becomes fully waterproof when the oil has cured, and this can take up to a week.
+Tip: When the Tung oil is dry, you shouldn’t subject it to high humidity yet because it only becomes fully waterproof when it has cured, and this can take up to a week.
 Pure tung oil can take up to 21 days to cure.

 3. Use Varnish (Polyurethane)

 There are two types of polyurethane; oil-based and water-based polyurethane.
-Both types of polyurethane work great to repel moisture, and the finish highlight the wood grain, creating the perfect wood for your bathroom.
+Both types of polyurethane work great to repel moisture, and the finish highlight the grain, creating the perfect finish.